 We are China specialists.
 We support the America First National Security Strategy (AFNSS), but in this case, we offer a constructive critique of the document.
 Our review of the strategy was to identify America’s view of China so we could adjust our examination of China policy and, most importantly, the potential for conflict with China.
 Unfortunately, the AFNSS didn’t offer us much help.

 All italicized texts are exact quotes from the AFNSS 2017.

-The several mentions of China do indicate that the writers of the AFNSS document consider China to be averse to American interests.
+In the NSS 2017, The several mentions of China do indicate that the writers of the AFNSS document consider China to be averse to American interests.
 But whether it is because they view China as a competitor or threat is unclear.
 Further, their overall stance is muddled by the incorrect or inconsistent use of terms such as balance of power, confusion of ideology for principled realism, the mismatch of ‘threats’ with solutions, and a lack of clear examples.

 “This strategy is guided by principled realism.
 It is realist because it acknowledges the central role of power in international politics, affirms that sovereign states are the best hope for a peaceful world, and clearly defines our national interests.
 It is principled because it is grounded in the knowledge that advancing American principles spreads peace and prosperity around the globe.
 We are guided by our values and disciplined by our interests.”